My Journey From the School Playground to the Educational CyberPlayGround

 "The key to achievement is how well children master Standard English the language of commerce."
 It is about respecting the home language children speak when they enter school. ~ Ellis

 in 1977 Ellis started work on DOMINO while teaching second and fourth grades in St. Croix.
 Part of her assignment was to teach reading and writing in Standard English, in spite of the fact that her students spoke dialect and in all cases spoke Standard English as a second language (ESL).

-"The material for Domino was collected in my classroom during my lunch time strictly for my own pleasure,"
+"The material for "Domino" was collected inside my classroom during lunch time."